juliagangi/mybots/README.md

 ## Discussion
 #### Additional Analysis
+The main question I had throughout this experiment was why adding a hidden neural network affected such a drastic change in fitness.
+Hidden neural networks work by indirectly connecting sensor neurons to motor neurons (as contrasted with direct, single-synapse connections).
+They don't have a location, and use complex non-linear activation functions to the data.
+Hidden neurons are useful for training robots to accomplish complicated tasks, so it makes sense that they would be so successful with a relatively uncomplicated task: locomotion.

 #### Discussion of Results
+It makes sense that group B was more successful than group A because of the implications of having longer limbs.
+Robots with multiple shorter arms (such as group A, seed 1-4) are able to remain upright and tend to move by vibrating, which is still effective for locomotion but requires many small movements.
+Meanwhile robots with a main long arm (such as group B, seed 1) tend to topple over and make leaping strides, and locomotion consists of fewer, more impactful movements.
+I expected that using a hidden neural network in Group C would result in it being more successful than groups A and B, as I explaining in the previous section (Additional Analysis).

 #### Conclusion
+In conclusion, both of my hypotheses were correct.
+My first hypothesis, that robots with longer limbs would travel farther than robots with shorter limbs, was correct as a result of the differing body proportions that resulted from the bounds on the body parts.
+My second hypothesis, that robots with a hidden neural network would travel farther than robots with only sensor and motor neurons, was correct.
+This outcome requires more analysis, since hidden neural networks are still largely misunderstood.

 ###### Further Research
+Further research could include seeing how the number of hidden neurons affects the success of the robot, and if there are diminishing returns as hidden neurons are added.

 ## Watch the robots!
 #### Running it